-3.2.4 "Prudent" costs are forward-looking costs incurred by an efficient operator acting efficiently in accordance with good industry practice to achieve the lowest sustainable cost of delivering the service in question, taking into account the circumstances and obligations of the operator.

-3.2.4A For the purpose of these ceiling price principles, all costs must comprise reasonably anticipated costs over a reasonable future timeframe.

-3.2.5 Regulatory asset values required for the purposes of determining a ceiling price must be:

-(a) valued initially using the depreciated optimised replacement cost method of valuing assets ("Initial Regulatory Asset Base (Initial RAB)"), in a manner consistent with the principles and methodologies applied in the independent valuation of ARTC's Interstate Network assets approved by the ACCC, though notwithstanding that land and formation works shall be valued at no more than historical cost; and.

-(b) adjusted annually by roll forward according to the following methodology:
+- 3.2.2 A "relevant service" is a below-rail service. - 3.2.3 "Prudent" costs are forward-looking costs incurred by an efficient operator acting efficiently in accordance with good industry practice to achieve the lowest sustainable cost of delivering the service in question, taking into account the circumstances and obligations of the operator. - 3.2.3A For the purpose of these ceiling price principles, all costs must comprise reasonably anticipated costs over a reasonable future timeframe. - 3.2.4 Regulatory asset values required for the purposes of determining a ceiling price must be: - (a) valued initially using the depreciated optimised replacement cost method of valuing assets ("Initial Regulatory Asset Base (Initial RAB)") in a manner consistent with the principles and methodologies applied in the independent valuation of ARTC's Interstate Network assets approved by the ACCC, though notwithstanding that land and formation works shall be valued at no more than historical cost; and - (b) adjusted annually by roll forward according to the following methodology:

-$RAB{t \text{ start}} = RAB{t-1 \text{ end}} =$
+$$RAB{t \text{ start}} = RAB{t-1 \text{ end}} =$$

-(I + CPIt-I) \ RABt-1 start + Net Capext-1 - Depreciationt-1
+$$(I + CPI{t-l}) RAB{t-1 \text{ start}} + Net Capex{t-1} - Depreciation{t-1}$$ where

-where

-RABt-1 start is the RAB at the start of the relevant year (t) (which for the initial year would be the Initial RAB);
+RAB{t-1 start} is the RAB at the start of the relevant year (t) (which for the initial year would be the Initial RAB);

-RABt-1\end is the RAB at the end of the preceding year (t-1) as applicable;
+$\mathsf{RAB}{\mathsf{t-1}}$ end is the RAB at the end of the preceding year (t-1) as applicable;

-RABt-1 start is the RAB at the start of the preceding year (t-1) as applicable;
+RAB{t-1} is the RAB at the start of the preceding year (t-1) as applicable;

-CPIt-1 is the inflation rate for the preceding year (t-1), determined by reference to the All Groups Consumer Price Index Statistics published for the March quarter of that year;
+CPI{t-1} is the inflation rate for the preceding year (t-1), determined by reference to the All Groups Consumer Price Index Statistics published for the March quarter of that year;

-Net Capext-1 is the net additions to the RAB in year t-1 (that is out-turn capital expenditure less any disposals during period t-1) on a prudent basis; and
+Net Capex{t-1} is the net additions to the RAB in year t-1 (that is out-turn capital expenditure less any disposals during period t-1) on a prudent basis; and

-Depreciationt-1 is the Depreciation applicable to the RAB in year t-l.
+Depreciation{t-1} is the Depreciation applicable to the RAB in year t-l.

-Deleted: Any

-Deleted:

-Formatted: Clause2\Numbered, Indent: Left: 1.59 cm, Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 1.27 cm + Tab after: 2.54 cm, Tabs: 2.86 cm, List tab + Not at 2.54 cm

-Deleted: based upon a depreciated optimised replacement cost

-Deleted:

-Deleted: revalued

-Formatted: Indent: Left: 3.49 cm

-Formatted: Indent: Left: 2.86 cm

-Formatted: Indent: Left: 3.49 cm

-3.2.5A For the purpose of clause 3.2.5, the optimised replacement cost means the cost of replacement by commercially efficient application of best known currently available technology based on existing capacity and performance characteristics of the asset.

-- 3.2.6 The "Rate of Return" is the (post-tax) real weighted average cost of capital ("WACC") after consideration of all regulatory and commercial risks involved the elements of which must comprise: - Deleted: Any return on investment required for the purposes of determining a ceiling price must be commensurate with the - (a) a capital asset pricing model ("CAPM") method of determining the cost of equity; and
+- 3.2.4A For the purposes of clause 3.2.4, the optimised replacement cost means the cost of replacement by commercially efficient application of best known currently available technology based on existing capacity and performance characteristics of the asset. - 3.2.5 The "Rate of Return" is the (post-tax) real weighted average cost of capital ("WACC") after consideration of all regulatory and commercial risks involved, the elements of which must comprise: - (a) a capital asset pricing model ("CAPM") method of determining the cost of equity; and - (b) a debt to equity ratio which would be considered prudent for the Operator's business in relation to the railway by reputable lenders; and - (c) an appropriate adjustment (beta) factor to the equity risk margin appropriate for investment in railway infrastructure. - 3.2.6 Ceiling prices must be expressed in terms ordinarily and reasonably used in the rail industry for the railway service in question.

-Deleted:

-(b) a debt to equity ratio which would be considered prudent for the Operator's business in relation to the railway by reputable lenders; and

-(c) an appropriate adjustment (beta) factor to the equity risk margin appropriate for investment in railway infrastructure.

-Clause2\Numbered, Indent: Left: 1.59 cm, Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 1.27 cm + Tab after: 2.54 cm + Indent at: 2.54 cm, Tabs: 2.86 cm, List tab + Not at 2.54

-3.2.7 Ceiling prices must be expressed in terms ordinarily and reasonably used in the rail industry for the railway service in question.

-Formatted: Normal

-Deleted: ACCESS

-4. JNFORMATION BROCHURE
+4. INFORMATION BROCHURE

 In accordance with s.
-28(1)(c) of the ROA Act. an Operator must include in its Information Brochure the information identified in this Chapter.
+28(1)(c) of the ROA Act, an Operator must include in its Information Brochure the information identified in this Chapter.